Pie001/WordpressPlugins/README.md

 - Comment List
 - Current Comment

-The article which can be got by RSS is only the article "External release".
+The Post which can be got by RSS is only the Post "External release".
 Comments can not be got.